ABTA RESEARCH COLLABORATION GRANTS

 Shoeb Lallani, BS

-Learning more about both of these will help in designing the best treatments for individual patients.
+Learning more about the properties of cancer stem cells will help in designing better treatment options for GBM patients.

 Melanie Schweitzer, BS